 First-years, sophomores, and juniors may apply.
 Current seniors are ineligible.

-Award.
-For the spring 2013 cycle, the Internal Student Fellowships Committee anticipates making one award for no more than $3000.
+For the spring 2017 cycle, the College anticipates making one award for no more than $4000.

 Examples of opportunities that can be supported by a Watterson Summer Fellowship include, but are not limited to, participation in major summer festivals, pre-professional training, or internships.
 The award may be used for any combination of travel expenses, tuition costs related to a formal training program, instruction fees, or a stipend for the Fellow.